PepeOjeda/persyst-docs/docs/Getting started/Scene_setup.md

 ![GameSaver and UIDManager components added to a GameObject](./img/Manager_components.PNG)

 If your game can have multiple scenes loaded at the same time, I recommend placing the `GameObject` with the manager classes in a separate scene that is always kept open.
-If your game only has one scene open at a time, you can get away with having a separate object in each scene, although it is still recommended to have a separate scene for the managers and just swap the other ones out with additive loading, for reasons discussed [here](serializing_references).
+If your game only has one scene open at a time, you can get away with having a separate object in each scene, although it is still recommended to have a separate scene for the managers and just swap the other scenes out with additive loading, for reasons discussed [here](serializing_references).

 ![Multiple scenes loaded at the same time.
 The Managers object is in its own scene, alone](./img/multi-scene.PNG)